Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ![Gini plot after CRE-Cluster](figures/Top-Gini%20CRE-%20Cluster_%20UMAP.png)

 ![Gini CRE-Cluster Heatmap](figures/Cluster-specific%20CRE%20accessibility%20patterns.png)
+CREs can be clustered based on their ATAC signal.
+Clustering into 10 groups yields a clear structure, which supports our initial hypothesis, as we are analyzing 10 distinct lineages.

 ### Can one visualize the behaviour of clustered regions?

-![Signal trend across cell types](figures/Line_plot_of_clustered_regions.png)
+![Signal trend across cell types](figures/Line_plot_of_clustered_regions.png) Here you can see the average ATAC signal for each cluster, aggregated across all cell types.
+The clusters clearly differ in their "Mean ATAC singal" ranges.

 ### Can one define B-cell specific CRE clusters?
 As shown in the heatmap in the heatmap of iv. a), only cluster 6 is B cell-specific, as the mean accessibility is high exclusively in B cells.
 Cluster 9 does not show lineage specificity but B cells, gdT cells, and myeloid cells all exhibit similarly high mean accessibility.